 Table 1 shows a condensed schedule of revenues compared with the prior year.
-Total revenues for fiscal year 2022/23 increased by \$4,414,636 from the prior year.
-The primary source of funding for the District to provide services is property taxes, which made up approximately 82% of total revenues in 2022/23.
-Property tax revenues increased by \$2,471,991, or 11.4% from the prior year, primarily due to growth in the District's assessed value and growth in supplemental tax revenue.
-Development fee revenue decreased by \$293,090 or 21.3% from the prior year as the result of a decrease in new development permits within the District.
-Investment Earnings increased by \$1,977,842, or 180.5% from the prior year due to unrealized gains on investments as well as an increase in interest earnings from the prior year.
-Other revenue increased by \$602,567, or 82.2% from the prior year, mostly due to contributions of \$200,000, an increase in hosted training revenue, and an increase in Community Risk Reduction Division (CRRD) cost recovery fees.
-JPA revenue increased by \$100,688, or 8.8%, from the prior year due to an increase in the contracted Class 30 reimbursement cap.
-There was a decrease of \$470,044, or 39.4%, in California Office of Emergency Service (OES)/Mutual-Aid revenue due to a less severe fire season resulting in fewer resources dedicated to strike team incidents.
-The District collected \$24,683 in federal operating grants in 2022/23 to reimburse for qualifying COVID-19 expenditures that were incurred in prior years.
+Total revenues for fiscal year 2023/24 increased by \$2,992,260 from the prior year.
+The primary source of funding for the District to provide services is property taxes, which made up approximately 78% of total revenues in 2023/24.
+Property tax revenues increased by \$1,080,660, or 4.5% from the prior year, primarily due to growth in the District's assessed value and growth in supplemental tax revenue.
+Development fee revenue increased by \$116,625 or 10.8% from the prior year as the result of a increase in new development permits within the District.
+Investment Earnings increased by \$610,197, or 69.2% from the prior year due to unrealized gains on investments as well as an increase in interest earnings from the prior year.
+Other revenue increased by \$235,895, or 17.7% from the prior year, mostly due to increases in hosted training revenue, Community Risk Reduction Division (CRRD) cost recovery fees, and other miscellaneous revenue.
+JPA revenue increased by \$1,030,471, or 82.4%, from the prior year due to the addition of a second ambulance unit (M-86) for a portion of the fiscal year.
+There was a decrease of \$56,905, or 7.9%, in California Office of Emergency Service (OES)/Mutual-Aid revenue, reflecting the District's participation in strike team incidents.
+The District did not collect any grant revenue in fiscal year 2023/24.